Albany, NY 12207

 Jayme also helps clients build and enforce international trademark portfolios, and advises on trademark usage.
 Her clients’ brands can be found in diverse industries including pharmaceuticals, computer software, sportswear, food and beverages, professional services, and financial services, among others.

 Jayme also regularly provides opinions as to patentability, freedom to operate, invalidity, non-infringement, and trademark clearance and registerability.

 In addition to her work, Jayme volunteers her time with STEM events in the Albany area, including RPI’s “Design Your Future Day” and the Capital District Invention Convention.

 Prior to joining Hoffman Warnick in 2006, Jayme completed law internships with the intellectual property counsel at Intermagnetics General Corporation in Latham, New York, and the Saratoga County District Attorney’s Office.
 In addition, she served on the editorial board of the Albany Law Journal of Science and Technology as Managing Editor for Lead Articles.

-- Prosecuted a US patent application covering a method of treatment; a petition for institution of inter partes review of the resulting Orange Book-listed patent was filed by a generic manufacturer.
+- US 9,138,432, Methods for the Administration of Iloperidone.
+The Orange Book-listed ‘432 patent was the subject of a petition for institution of inter partes review filed by a generic manufacturer.
 The petition was denied by the PTAB.